Kevin Hart finds character close to home in 'Think Like a Man Too'

-BEVERLY HILLS Calif.
-The boisterous pint-sized Kevin Hart never had to venture too far afield to find the source for the happily single Cedric cursed with bad luck in comedy "Think Like a Man Too," which opens in U.S. theatres on Friday.
+BEVERLY HILLS, Calif., June 18 The boisterous pint-sized Kevin Hart never had to venture too far afield to find the source for the happily single Cedric cursed with bad luck in comedy "Think Like a Man Too," which opens in U.S. theaters on Friday.

 "My friend Jamal has been a loser since day one," Hart said.
 "I've never seen anybody with worse luck.
 That's Cedric.
 He's that guy."